canonical/hotsos/defs/README.md

 ```

 #### snap
-Takes an snap package name.
+Takes a snap package name.
 Returns True if the package
 exists.

 format